cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/tech/creative/art.md

 <img src="../images/floating_space_cat.png" width="200" height="200">

 The scene is simple: the space cat [2] moves according to the user's mouse coordinates against a blue star-filled background [3].
+The canvas restricts the movements.

 ## MANY CATS